-Ketchum’s David Gallagher wanted to know whether he should have his own website?
+Ketchum’s David Gallagher wanted to know whether he should have his own website as part of managing his personal online brand?
 He initially felt that publishing on Facebook and LinkedIn was enough.
+There was also discussion around platforms like Medium.
+None of which give you real control over your content.
 Wadds like me felt that owning your own platform was important.

 - LinkedIn and Facebook don’t have the same agenda as you.
 Your content becomes a hostage to their business whims

 - It is hard for users to discover your content, Facebook and Google make it so

 - Even on Medium you no longer really own your content.
 It can’t be easily exported like content on the Blogger platform

 - Even in the world of Facebook, Google is still a reputation engine

 You need to find a system that works for you.
 Here is what mine looks like for social syndication.

 IFTTT – if then, then that.
 A service that allows you to trigger actions based on pre-created inputs.
 It allows rules to be built up based around different inputs:

 - A favorited tweet